invariantlabs-ai/docs/docs/guardrails/images.md

     # Only check user messages
     msg.role == 'user'

-    # Use image function to get images
+    # Use the image function to get images
     ocr_results := ocr(image(msg))

     # Check both text and images